Related Content

 If you will be travelling in first class the food service available at your seat can range from access to the full restaurant menu, to no catering service.

-This catering availability is dependent on the specific type of train used on a route, for example ICE 1, ICE 3 and ICE 4 trains in Germany have restaurant cars, but the ICE 2 trains don't.
+This catering availability is dependent on the specific type of train used on a route, for example the TGV InOui trains travelling between Paris and Strasbourg don't have restaurant cars, but the less frequent ICE trains do have them.

 In Switzerland a key difference between an IC and and IR service, is that all IC services have restaurant cars, but they're not available on IR services.